hibbitts-design/grav-theme-antimatter-open-publishing/README.md

 ![Open Publishing Antimatter](screenshot.jpg)

 Open Publishing Antimatter is a customized version of the default [Grav](http://getgrav.org) theme.
-In addition for built-in support for the Git Sync Plugin, a ['Chromeless' mode](http://demo.hibbittsdesign.org/grav-skeleton-open-publishing-chromeless-site/) (shown above) is available to better embed Grav content into other systems.'
+In addition for built-in support for the Git Sync Plugin, a ['Chromeless' mode](http://demo.hibbittsdesign.org/grav-skeleton-open-publishing-chromeless-site/) (shown above) is available to better embed Grav content into other systems.

 ## Manual Installation